derektypist/scheme-tracker/README.md

 Vary the width of the browser window.
 Use different browsers (e.g. Microsoft Edge, Safari).
 Credit Card Testing - Use the credit card number of 4242424242424242 and any security key.
-External links (e.g. PDF) open in a new window without leaving the web page.
+External links (e.g. PDF) will open in a new tab using target="_blank".
+All links have been manually tested to ensure that they are pointing to the correct destination.

-In the terminal window use python3 manage.py test schemes
+In the terminal window use python3 manage.py test products.

 ## Deployment